howarddavidp/hubitat-sifely-wifi-lock/README.md

 # Unofficial Sifely S WiFi Lock Driver for Hubitat

 An unofficial Hubitat cloud driver for Sifely S WiFi smart locks.
+This project is not affiliated with or endorsed by Sifely.

 ## Current Release